 1 Credit, required.

 New Perspectives in Transnational Law (Colloquium)

-Coordinated by Mariana Mota Prado, University of Toronto and Carlos Vázquez, Georgetown Law
+Coordinated by Mariana Mota Prado, University of Toronto (Fall 2017 only) and Carlos M. Vázquez, Georgetown Law

 This colloquium will meet weekly for presentations by leading academics and practitioners on topics of current international, transnational or comparative law interest.
 Each meeting will involve the presentation of a paper, brief comments, and a discussion with the author/presenter among all participants.
 Attendees will be the Center's students, faculty and invited guests.
 Students, who will be divided up and each assigned to attend a sub-set of the colloquia, will write short responses to the papers in advance of the meeting.